treeverse/lakeFS/docs/branching/recommendations.md

 When streaming data into a data lake, we require the following guarantees:

 1. **Production safety** - We want to be able to "rewind" to a previous state in case anything goes wrong.
-1. **Atomicity** - We want to make our changes available as one atomic unit, usually defined by a time interval (i.e. this is all the data for the current minute/hour/day)
+1. **Atomicity** - We want to make our changes available as one atomic unit, usually defined by a time interval (e.g. this is all the data for the current minute/hour/day)

 **Recommended model:** Branch per consumer type, periodic commits with stream offset, merge when ready for consumption {: .note .note-info }